✒️

 By user context, I mean: * its own physical context: geo-location, proximity, ambiance (noise level, luminosity), motion (is it moving, shaking or static), its position in the hand of its owner (portrait, landscape), roaming status (home country or abroad) * its temporal context: date/time * its social context through personal data access: events, user profile and contacts

-For a more exhaustive list, you can take a look at my presentation The rise of the mobile context on Slideshare.
-Context is a really hot topic currently, Scobelizer has declared that the context is the battleground between Android and iOS and that Qualcomm just showed the future when unveiling its contextual Android SDK.
-Forrester also says that the future of mobile is user context.
+For a more exhaustive list, you can take a look at my presentation .
+Context is a really hot topic currently, Scobelizer has declared that and that when unveiling its contextual Android SDK.
+Forrester also says that the .

 Context helps to understand the present but patterns help to understand the future.
 This is where the Smart phones can really become smart.
 When context snapshots are locally stored on the mobile and processed over time, the Smart phone can start correlating the context with meta information and personal data.
 By doing so, it can make patterns emerge and better understand its owner.
 It can become really smart.
 This is the future of Siri.